kaaengine/kaa/docs/reference/physics.rst

     prevents you from adding more.
 If you decide to use multiple SpaceNodes on a Scene, be aware that they will be isolated (BodyNodes under SpaceNode A won't be able to interact with BodyNodes under SpaceNode B).

-    Space node is also place where you can register collision handles (see :meth:`SpaceNode.set_collision_handler`).
+    Space node is also place where you can register collision handlers (see :meth:`SpaceNode.set_collision_handler`).
     Collision handlers are your custom functions which will be called when a collision between a pair of defined hitbox nodes occurs.

+    Another feature of the SpaceNode is running spatial queries.
+You can give the space node a custom shape (:class:`geometry.Circle`, :class:`geometry.Polygon` or :class:`geometry.Segment`) and ask which hitboxes on the scene collide with that shape.
+See :meth:`SpaceNode.query_shape_overlaps`.

     Constructor accepts all parameters from the base :class:`nodes.Node` class and adds the following new parameters: